Undergraduate courses search

 Learn the theory of dental science and the value of evidence-based dentistry while acquiring the practical skills to apply that knowledge in a clinical setting.

-Study across the breadth of chemistry with our accredited MChem Chemistry course.
-Gain the fundamental knowledge that every chemist needs for a successful career and work in one of our leading research groups on a project.
+Develop your advanced research skills in one of our leading research groups with our accredited MChem Chemistry course.
+Develop the fundamental knowledge that every chemist needs for a successful career and complete a research project in your final year.

 Throughout this unique integrated degree you’ll learn how language and literature influence, inform and inspire each other.
 Build a degree that follows your interests with a range of modules that focus on each discipline separately, as well as those that explore the relationship between the two.